GUILTY!! Or NOT GUILTY?!?

 When I come home and find the contents of the rubbish bin spread around the floor, does my dog have a guilty conscience?

-A dog does not conceive of behavior as a ‘deed’, let alone a ‘bad deed’.
-Let me explain by sharing a few quotations on this subject from scientist Alexandra Horowitz’ book, Inside of a Dog: How Dogs see, smell and understand.
+A dog does not conceive behavior as a ‘deed’ or a ‘bad deed.’
+Let me explain by sharing a few quotations on this subject from scientist Alexandra Horowitz’s book, Inside of a Dog: How Dogs see, smell, and understand.

-The white dog, then seven months old, seems to be enjoying taking the pillow apart.
-While the older, more experienced Collie, shows discomfort at the excitement when the owner entered the room.
-Ears slightly back, head low and turned away from the owner, body turned at a T to the other dog.
+The white dog, then seven months old, seems to enjoy taking the pillow apart.
+While the older, more experienced Collie shows discomfort at the excitement when the owner enters the room.
+Ears slightly back, head low, and turned away from the owner, body turned at a T to the other dog.
 The Collie’s gaze is slightly shortened.

-That’s a LOT of body language and many people would say he looks guilty.
-However, he didn’t take the cushion apart; that was the puppy in the foreground, who is busy and perfectly oblivious.
+That’s a LOT of body language, and many people would say he looks guilty.
+However, he didn’t take the cushion apart; that was the puppy in the foreground, who was busy and perfectly oblivious.

 Isn’t that sad?

-The dog suffers confusion and may receive unkind treatment, perhaps even painful punishment for something he is not able to understand.
+The dog suffers confusion and may receive unkind treatment, perhaps even painful punishment for something he cannot understand.
 This causes psychological stress and damages his trust in the owner.

 The slow ‘slinking’ away and the ‘shifty’ turn of the head are not signs of guilt or deceit, as they might be in a human with a guilty conscience.
-The dog is not in fact slinking or being shifty.
+The dog is not slinking or being shifty.
 This Collie dog feels intimidated and is trying to calm the owner.
-The slowing of body movements and turning away the gaze, are in dog language appeasement signals.
+Slowing body movements and turning away the gaze are in dog language appeasement signals.

-Punishment is not only unethical, it will never help a dog to understand how we wish him to behave.
-Don’t tell the dog what not to do, but instead offer him an alternative.
+Punishment is not only unethical, but it also will never help a dog to understand how we wish him to behave.
+Don’t tell the dog what not to do; instead, offer him an alternative.
 Then he can understand how we want him to behave.

-The lesson for us who love our dogs?
+What is the lesson for those who love dogs?

 – We can help our dogs lead happier lives if we learn to understand their body language.